 Winter, spring, summer, or fall, this crowd-pleasing, make-ahead Cheesy Veggie and Ham Brunch Casserole rises to the occasion any time of the year.
 The hint of white wine and Dijon mustard takes a traditional breakfast casserole to a whole new level.

 Assembling the casserole is straightforward.
-First, start by spreading out the bread cubes in the baking dish, and drizzle with the melted butter.
-Second, add the ham and half the cheese.
-Omit the ham to keep the dish vegetarian.
-Press down lightly with your fingers to ensure even layering.
+Spread the bread cubes in the baking dish, and drizzle with melted butter.

-The last tip is to take the casserole out of the fridge at least one hour before baking.
+The last tip is to take the casserole out of the fridge one hour before baking.
 Otherwise, it will take longer to cook than indicated in the recipe.
-We hope you enjoy this glimpse into Annapolis’ lifestyle as much as we have over the years.
-Most importantly, a special thank you to all of the women who took part in compiling a treasured cookbook that stands the test of thyme. 🙂

 - 10 extra-large eggs